Irish phonology

 Irish phonology varies from dialect to dialect; there is no standard pronunciation of Irish.
 Therefore, this article focuses on phenomena shared by most or all dialects, and on the major differences among the dialects.
 Detailed discussion of the dialects can be found in the specific articles: Ulster Irish, Connacht Irish, and Munster Irish.

 Irish phonology has been studied as a discipline since the late 19th century, with numerous researchers publishing descriptive accounts of dialects from all regions where the language is spoken.
-More recently, Irish phonology has been the focus of theoretical linguists.
+More recently, Irish phonology has been a focus of theoretical linguists.